A Nobel for Sweden's Greta Thunberg? A tough decision for prize committee

-OSLO (Reuters) - Swedish teenager Greta Thunberg’s shaming of world leaders and air travellers over climate change has won her millions of admirers and attracted many new followers to her cause.
+OSLO (Reuters) - Swedish teenager Greta Thunberg’s shaming of world leaders and air travelers over climate change has won her millions of admirers and attracted many new followers to her cause.

 But it just might cost her the Nobel Peace Prize.

-Thunberg, one of few people whose nomination has become known before the awards ceremony, is the bookmakers’ favourite to win the prize next month.
+Thunberg, one of few people whose nomination has become known before the awards ceremony, is the bookmakers’ favorite to win the prize next month.

 At 16, she would be the youngest recipient of the $930,000 award won by the likes of Nelson Mandela, Jimmy Carter and Mikhail Gorbachev.
 She would be the first to win the prize for environmental work since former U.S. vice president Al Gore shared it in 2007 for raising awareness of climate change.